ahernandezpalmer/lighthouse/docs/emulation.md

 If you're using Lighthouse on a mobile device, you want to set `--no-screenEmulation` and `--throttling.cpuSlowdownMultiplier=1`. (`--formFactor=mobile` is the default already).

 ### Changes made in v7

+In Lighthouse v7, most of the configuration regarding emulation changed to be more intuitive and clear.
+The [tracking issue](https://github.com/GoogleChrome/lighthouse/issues/10910
+) captures additional motivations.

 * Removed: The `emulatedFormFactor` property (which determined how emulation is applied).
 * Removed: The `TestedAsMobileDevice` artifact is removed.
 Instead of being inferred, the  `formFactor` property is used.